ccnmtl/mediathread/README.markdown

          be included in the open-sourced distribution

 3. Bootstrap uses virtualenv to build a contained library in `ve/`

     ./bootstrap.py
-    NOTE: if you're using python2.5 use ./bootstrap-python25.py instead

 The rest of the instructions work like standard Django.
 See: http://docs.djangoproject.com/en/1.1/ for more details.